 Introduction to Tumblr:

-At a time when WordPress and Blogger were neck-and-neck for new users, Tumblr showed up as the 3rd guy to the party.
-They received lots of sign-ups from users wanting a totally refreshing take on blogging, and have grown ever since.
+When WordPress and Blogger were neck-and-neck for new users, Tumblr showed up as the 3rd guy to the party.
+They received many sign-ups from users wanting a refreshing take on blogging and have grown ever since.
 Tumblr was recently bought by Yahoo, which has exciting plans for the whole blog advertising thing.